Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Related work

-\paragraph{Interpretable Machine Learning.} IML as a field has been widely criticized for being ill-defined, mixing different goals (e.g. transparency and causality), conflating several notions (e.g. simulatability and decomposability), and lacking a proper measure of success \citep{doshi2017towards,lipton2018mythos}.
+\paragraph{Interpretable machine learning} IML as a field has been widely criticized for being ill-defined, mixing different goals (e.g. transparency and causality), conflating several notions (e.g. simulatability and decomposability), and lacking proper standards for evaluation \citep{doshi2017towards,lipton2018mythos}.
 Some even argued against the central IML leitmotif of analyzing trained ML models post hoc in order to explain them \citep{rudin2019stop}.
-In this paper, we show that, if we focus on interpretations for scientific inference, a clear foundation including a proper theory of success can be provided and these criticisms can be partially addressed.
+In this paper, we show that if we focus solely on interpretations for scientific inference, we can clearly define what estimand post hoc IML methods estimate and how well they do so. \nl Using IML for scientific inference is not a completely new idea.
+It has been proposed for IML methods like Shapley values \citep{chen2020true}, global feature importance \citep{fisher2019all} and partial dependence plots \citep{Molnar2023relating}.
+Our framework generalizes these method-specific proposals to arbitrary IML methods and provides guidance on how to construct IML methods that enable inference.